Large phonon time-of-flight fluctuations in expanding flat condensates of cold fermi gases: Introduction

 Quantitatively there are huge differences between photons and phonons, with light-cone fluctuations being immeasurably small by many orders of magnitude \cite{ford,de_rham}, whereas sound-cone fluctuations are relatively large.
 However, in a previous paper \cite{Lee3} we estimated the stochastic effects on phonon TOF for a typical three-dimensional static homogeneous condensate and concluded that they would still be experimentally unobservable by something between one to two orders of magnitude.
 In particular, TOF fluctuations decrease with increasing condensate density and the density of typical condensates is too large for measurable effects.

-In this paper we exploit this density effect by calculating TOF fluctuations as we release a condensate from its {\it optical} trap, with a rapid decrease in its density.
+In this paper we exploit this density effect by calculating TOF fluctuations as we release a condensate at $T\simeq 0$ from its {\it optical} trap, with a rapid decrease in its density.
+In addition, we differ from our previous analysis in taking our condensate to be in a highly anisotropic pancake-shaped potential initially~\cite{exp1,exp2,exp3,exp4,ries,supp}.
+Not only does this permit the density profile of the effectively two-dimensional cloud to be measured {\it in situ} but lower dimensionality enhances fluctuations further.
 We argue that the resulting TOF fluctuations may now be large enough to be measurable with current techniques.
-However, we differ from our previous analysis in taking our condensate to be in a highly anisotropic pancake-shaped potential initially~\cite{exp1,exp2,exp3,exp4,ries,supp}, which permits the density profile of the effectively two-dimensional cloud to be measured {\it in situ}.

-Due to the remarkable capability of current experiments to control dimensionality and interatomic interactions, in recent years several papers have been devoted to the study of quantum/thermal fluctuations in such idealised 2D gases ~\cite{theory1,theory2,theory3}.
+In recent years several papers have been devoted to the study of quantum/thermal fluctuations in such idealised 2D gases ~\cite{theory1,theory2,theory3}.
 See~\cite{review} for a more general study.
 In particular, the BCS-BEC crossover of two-dimensional Fermi gases was studied in~\cite{hu1} where the inclusion of quantum fluctuations about the mean field theory found good agreement with the quantum Monte Carlo simulations and the experimental measurements.
 In this work, we will adopt the same level of approximation.
 The fluctuations we consider here are purely quantum, for an idealised gas at temperature $T=0$.
+The analysis requires some care since, on releasing the trap, the initially flat condensate will expand (approximately) from a disc to a cylinder, rapidly ceasing to be two-dimensional.
+It is possible to provide some interpolation between D=2 and D=3 dimensions (e.g. see \cite{theory3,valiente,olaussen}).
+We are less ambitious in that we shall restrict ourselves to calculating the metric fluctuations only from the period of expansion when the condensate can be considered two-dimensional when the effect of quantum fluctuations is larger.
+Although this is an under-estimate the metric fluctuations from the three-dimensional regime are generically smaller and the effect of ignoring them is not large.

+There is a potential problem in that, for two-dimensional quantum systems finite temperature effects will destroy the true long-range coherence due to large long-wavelength phase fluctuations even in the superfluid states.
+However, a transition to a superfluid state with quasi-long-range-order (the Berezinskii-Kosterlitz-Thouless (BKT) transition) will occur when the temperature is below some critical temperature $T_{\rm BKT}$.
+This superfluid state has been experimentally observed in ultracold fermi gases across BEC-BCS crossover~\cite{mur}.
+The experiments that we have in mind for successfully observing pair condensates in this quasi-2D system are those in~\cite{ries,mur,strecker} at temperatures lower than $T_{\rm BKT}$ for which, at low enough temperature, sizable condensates of the order $100 \mu m$ can exist. {The expansion of the condensate lowers the temperature further.